punitarani/punitarani.github.io/index.md

 author: Punit Arani
 ---

-## Hi there!
-I'm Punit Arani 👋

-I am Punit Arani, I'm a Computer Science major with a minor in Computational Mathematics.
+I'm a Computer Science major with a minor in Computational Mathematics.
 My expertise spans embedded systems, backend development, and machine learning.

 ## Research